Inside: Best Halloween Movies for Teens + Tweens.

 When a movie has minimal dialogue, it can be unsettling to be completely silent.
 In the horror film A Quiet Place, the protagonist family has no choice but to keep to themselves because of the sightless monsters that stalk the night and kill anything that moves or makes any kind of noise.

 M. Night Shyamalan became a household name as a writer and director thanks to his work on The Sixth Sense, which came up with the iconic phrase “I see dead people” in pop culture.

 15. The Ring

-In Tremors, the monsters move quickly underground and snatch their prey from below, turning a sleepy Nevada town into a battleground against the inhabitants and an unseen foe.
+In Tremors, the monsters are able to move quickly beneath the earth and snag their prey from underneath, transforming a quiet Nevada city into a battleground between its citizens and an invisible enemy.